This tutorial series will show you how to make a single player FPS game.

 hvel does not have any

-If we are moving according to
+If the player is moving according to

 hvel, then we set

-accel to our
+accel to the

-our ``DEACCEL constant so we decelerate.
+our ``DEACCEL constant so the player will decelerate.

 Z velocity to the interpolated horizontal velocity,